rohitkumyadav/predicting-human-emotions-using-AI-from-brainwaves/README.md

 │
 ├── setup.cfg          <- Configuration file for flake8
 │
-└── predicting human emotions using AI from brainwaves   <- Source code for use in this project.
+└── Deployment   <- Source code for use in this project.
     │
     ├── __init__.py             <- Makes predicting human emotions using AI from brainwaves a Python module │
-    ├── config.py               <- Store useful variables and configuration
+    ├── app.py             <- Code to create features for modeling
     │
-    ├── dataset.py              <- Scripts to download or generate data
-    │
-    ├── features.py             <- Code to create features for modeling
-    │
     ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations
 ```

 --------